 The only video on this list that isn’t a music video and only one of three that isn’t entirely in English, Masha and the Bear is a particular episode of a Russian children’s cartoon by the same name (or Маша и Медведь in Russian).
 The show is hugely popular outside of its home country, though, and many of its episodes have garnered huge view counts on YouTube.
 It’s also broadcast on Netflix and NBCUniversal in a collective episode format.

 The Recipe for Disaster episode, though, is of particular interest for its astronomical view count.
-At 3.45 billion it is in a hallowed club of just seven videos that have eclipsed three billion views and it’s the most popular non-music video of all time on the site, perhaps anywhere.
+It is in a hallowed club of just nine videos that have eclipsed three billion views and one of four that has topped four billion.
+It’s the most popular non-music video of all time on the site, perhaps anywhere.

 The thing is, the episode isn’t on the official Masha and the Bear channel.
 Get Movies, the channel that uploaded this particular episode, has done very well for itself from just this one children’s show episode.